Michael Gash: 'We are basically four wins way from a final at Wembley.'

 The city side’s scheduled fixture at Banbury was postponed, more because of pitch flooding rather than mere waterlogging!

-"We are basically four wins from Wembley,” Sports joint manager Michael Gash said.
+"We are basically four wins from Wembley,” Gash added.
 “It’s still a long way off, but if we win this game then who knows?

 "It would certainly be great for the players and for the club as a whole if we could at least beat the club record.